DrJohnT/AzureDevOpsExtensionsForSqlServer/extensions/DeployTabularModel/readme.md

 # Deployment tools for SSAS Tabular Cube Models

-This extension adds three useful tasks to Azure DevOps which are ideal for integrating tabular cube models into your CI pipeline.
+This extension adds four useful tasks to Azure DevOps which are ideal for integrating tabular cube models into your CI pipeline.
 With these tasks you can deploy, update, process and drop tabular cube models from an on-premise Microsoft SQL Server Analysis Services (SSAS) server.

 This extension provides four tasks: